FREEDOM

 actual numerical value/ rating assigned by each panel member for each attribute or

-characteristic being rated d) panel members’ comments e) panel members’ names f)
+characteristic being rated d) panel members comments e) panel members names f)

 whether the candidate was recommended for hiring and g) overall rating score.

-14. It is also found that the in camera records do not contain the departments of
+14. It is also found that the in camera

 the oral examination panel members.

-15. With respect to the respondents’ claim that disclosure of the names and
+15. With respect to the respondents claim that

 departments of the oral panel members would leave such members open to possible